bobbimanners/ProDOS-Utils/README-veserver.md

 ## Purpose

 VEServer is a very simple virtual disk server for an Apple II equipped with a compatible ethernet card (such as the Uthernet II.)
-It is intented to be used with the Apple II client program `VEDRIVE.SYSTEM` which is included as part of the [ADTPro](https://github.com/ADTPro/adtpro) disk imaging program.
+VEServer can run on Linux, Mac or Windows, provided Python v3 is installed.
+It is intended to be used with the Apple II client program `VEDRIVE.SYSTEM` which is included as part of the [ADTPro](https://github.com/ADTPro/adtpro) disk imaging program.